mathematiCode/Visual-Fraction-Library/README.md

 This is a library of visuals that model mixed number and fraction operations.
 All images are generated as SVGs.

-My goal is to have a website and a javascript library with many different types of math visuals and customization options.
+My goal is to have a website fraction visuals and customization options for use by teachers and curriculum developers.

 <h2> Math Visual Functions/Pages to Create </h2>
 <ul>